By the end of this section, you will be able to:

 “The true test of a first-rate mind is the ability to hold two contradictory ideas at the same time,” wrote the American author F. Scott Fitzgerald (1896–1940).
 At this point in your study of microeconomics, you should be able to go one better than Fitzgerald and hold three somewhat contradictory ideas about the interrelationship between markets and government in your mind at the same time.

 First, markets are extraordinarily useful and flexible institutions through which society can allocate its scarce resources.
-This idea was introduced with the subjects of international trade and demand and supply in other chapters and reinforced in all the subsequent discussions of how households and firms make decisions.
+We introduced this idea with the subjects of international trade and demand and supply in other chapters and reinforced it in all the subsequent discussions of how households and firms make decisions.

 Second, markets may sometimes produce unwanted results.
 A short list of the cases in which markets produce unwanted results includes monopoly and other cases of imperfect competition, pollution, poverty and inequality of incomes, discrimination, and failure to provide insurance.

 Third, while government may play a useful role in addressing the problems of markets, government action is also imperfect and may not reflect majority views.
 Economists readily admit that, in settings like monopoly or negative externalities, a potential role exists for government intervention.
 However, in the real world, it is not enough to point out that government action might be a good idea.
 Instead, we must have some confidence that the government is likely to identify and carry out the appropriate public policy.
 To make sensible judgments about economic policy, we must see the strengths and weaknesses of both markets and government.
 We must not idealize or demonize either unregulated markets or government actions.
 Instead, consider the actual strengths and weaknesses of real-world markets and real-world governments.